Fender Princeton Reverb II

 November 2011 - Surf's up!

 Ed R of Colorado, USA has kindly sent these photos of his PRII done out in Surf Green tolex complete with white drum-style knobs and a green pilot light.
-It's a matter of taste but I think this is the coolest cosmetic re-think I've seen so far on a PRII.
+It's a matter of taste but I reckon this is the coolest cosmetic re-think I've seen so far on a PRII.
 Many thanks, Ed.... careful how you load it into that Little Deuce Coupe...

 surf green PRII